Remcoman/jsfl-flump/README.md

 - Run the flumpify command
 - Profit!

+# Compatibility
+This jsfl currently only works with Flash (Animate) CC.
+I tried to make it work with Flash CS6 but it mostly seemed to crash during spritesheet creation.

 # what's missing?
 - A better way to handle motion guides & motion tween objects.
 Currently it writes just every frame.